Bairdtown, San Bernardino County to Byrne's Store, San Mateo County

 Sharp John, wagon maker

-Empire Lumber Company, lumber
+Empire Lumber Company, lumber manufacturers

 Kauffman C F & Company, general merchandise